klayu/hb_beacon/content/english/blog/depression-profiles-infj-vs-infp.md

 leftbanner src="/ad_images/cc1.gif" adlink="/wp/what-makes-him-want-only-you/"

+text1="* Their naiveté makes them an easy target for toxic individuals.
+Because their own intentions and morals are above reproach, they think that’s true of all other people.
+Even when the actions of others show hostile intent, INFPs tend to discount their suspicions because it’s so far from anything they would do. "

-text1="* They can’t imagine that anyone would hurt them intentionally.
+text2="* They can’t imagine that anyone would hurt them intentionally.
 It takes many years of living to discover the bitter truth—that many unfriendly acts are done on purpose."

-text2=""

 >}}